World Archaeology 2.1 obtained;

 Knowledge and skills necessary for analysing, describing and drawing archaeological finds, especially flint and ceramics;

-Ability to present one's results in front of the class;
+Ability to present one's results in class;

 Ability to formulate arguments orally and in writing;